aboutcode-org/vulnerablecode/README.md

 7. Migrate the database: `heroku run python manage.py migrate`

+8. Load the data referring to chapter "Scrape and save to the database" above.

-8. To check the logs: `heroku logs --tail`
+9. To check the logs: `heroku logs --tail`